 Not all provinces are created equal.

 Crossing borders isn’t just about international borders, either.
-Provincial health care plans are all different and although most provinces have reciprocal agreements with each other when it comes to covering the cost of similar medical treatments, you may have to pay the difference if those costs aren’t equal.
-Don’t be surprised by what isn’t included in another province’s health care, and if you’re not sure which province pays for what, here is a great resource that can help.
+Provincial health care plans are all different and although most provinces have reciprocal agreements with each other when it comes to covering the cost of similar medical treatments or services, you may have to pay the difference if those costs aren’t equal.
+Don’t be surprised by what isn’t included in another province’s health care, so be safe, not sorry, and get insurance even if you are travelling within Canada.

 Snowbirds: Know your limit and stay within it.

-Every province has different rules for how long you can be away from your home residence and still be eligible for medical coverage.
+Every province has different rules for how long you can be away from your Canadian residence and still be eligible for medical coverage here.
 You may want to look at an ‘expatriate plan’ if you are planning to be away for longer durations.
 (Check out this list to see how many days you can be away from each province.)